mychris/bf-cc/README.md

 ## IR

 The IR consists of a doubly linked list of instructions.
 Each instruction has up to two operands.
-Jump instructions use the destination as their operand, which is a pointer to the corresponding jump instruction the jump should go to.
-Therefore jumps act as both, instructions and labels, which is not ideal.

-I started with this assumption and didn't want to change it later on.
-It works, but is far from perfect.
+Jump instruction jump to their corresponding labels.
+Each label can only jumped to from a single position.
+JNZ are always backward jumps and JZ are always forward jumps.
+Each jump instruction contains a pointer to its corresponding label, and the label contains a pointer to its jump.

 Optimizations use an iterator over the instruction stream to inspect it, match patterns, and manipulate the stream.
 Because of the C++ iterator API, care must